ismaelrumzan/typescript-issue/content/en/legal/terms.md

 ## § 1.
 Material scope and subject matter of the contract

-The following conditions (the "General Terms and Conditions") apply to the use and operational support of standard software programs (the "Software"), which are manufactured by Digital Hotel GmbH, hereinafter referred to as Digital Hotel, and which are available as software-as-a-service Service can be provided via the medium of the Internet.
+The following conditions (the "General Terms and Conditions") apply to the use and operational support of standard software programs (the "Software"), which are manufactured by oktus GmbH, hereinafter referred to as oktus, and which are available as software-as-a-service Service can be provided via the medium of the Internet.
 The subject of the contract are:

-* the provision of software programs listed under www.digital-hotel.net for use via the Internet and
+- the provision of software programs listed under oktus.io for use via the Internet and
-* the storage of customer data on servers in the data center
+- the storage of customer data on servers in the data center

 Individually developed software programs are not part of this contract.